Iván Noel

+Yves Noël (Iván Noel) in 2002, Jerez de la Frontera, Spain.

 Iván Noel (1968 – 19 July 2021) was a French-Argentine film director and producer, known for They Returned (2015), En tu Ausencia (2008) and ¡Primaria!
 (2010).
 He originally started in the arts by writing and performing his own musical compositions.
-His 2014 movie about a colony of Argentine vampire children originally titled "Limbo" was retitled "Children of the Night" when Sony Pictures purchased the rights to the film in 2016.
-Children of the Night is currently available for streaming viewing worldwide on Amazon Prime Video making it the most accessible of Noel's ten feature length films.
-Limbo / Children of The Night (2013) is sited at the bottom of this page in his list of films.

 Early life

 Noel was born Yves Noel Couldrey in 1968 in Beirut.
 His mother was Australian and his father was of French and Egyptian-British descent.
 He was fluently trilingual.
 His family was well-to-do but "nomadic" resulting in his attending 8 different schools in as many countries.

 He had a BA in music and education from the University of York, specializing in soundtrack composition, having studied amongst others with Wilfred Josephs, and began his career as professor in the field of music, composing and giving concerts as a solo classical guitarist and piano accompanist in Paris.